Blog 49 – Mullumbimby

 From the mid-north coast, we spent a couple of hours towing the van to Stony Chute, and stayed at a gorgeous little property owned by my wife’s sister and her husband.
 It is a slopey 15 acres, sub-tropical and so peaceful, and it is 10 minutes out of Nimbin.
 My first round from this base was at the hipster capital of Australia, Mullumbimby (known locally as “Mullum”).
 It is promoted as the low-key little brother to Byron Bay.

-Course is dead flat and in July was quite wet and muddy.
+While the course is on dead flat terrain, the actual surfaces are wrinkled, very similar to Lismore, with continuous small lumps and bumps across the whole course.
+In July 2020 it was quite wet and muddy.
 Fairways are a mixture of broad and thin leaf grasses including some kikuyu.
-They were quite well grassed wthout a heap of definition between fairway and rough.
+They were quite well grassed without a heap of definition between fairway and rough.
 Greens look like the 328 Bermuda and dormant in winter.
-Some water hazards present but they generally don’t encroach too far and there are a number of bunkers, while medium sized tree lined fairways have little or no growth/ rough underneath so missing fairways doesn’t get overly punished on most holes.
+Whilst they have a bit of moisture in them, they play very firm, hardly taking any spin which keeps you on your toes.

 As per Kempsey & SWR, this is not an overly tough track and is a very easy walk.
 This has also been the first course I have encountered on my trip with “tropical” signs, with the broad leaf grasses through the green.

 And on this particular, still Sunday morning, I was joined by a number of air balloons.
 Quite a sight landing in the paddock next to me.
+Note that on my next trip here in 2024 at 630am on an early Spring morning, I was again greeted by hot air balloons.